Developments in Dubai: Dubai Sports City, Dubailand

 The Dubai Sports City is an entire sports city currently being constructed in Dubai, United Arab Emirates.
 The city will consist of apartment buildings as well as several sports facilities.
 The first structures are due to open in late 2007.
 The main sports structure will be the 60,000-seat, multi-purpose outdoor stadium.
 This stadium will be used for athletics, football, and rugby union.
 Other venues include a 25,000-seat cricket ground, a 10,000-seat indoor arena, a 5,000-seat field hockey stadium, and an 18-hole golf course designed by Ernie Els.

 Dubai Autodrome, Dubailand

 The Dubai Autodrome is an FIA sanctioned 5.39 km motorsports circuit located in Dubai Motor City, Dubai, United Arab Emirates.
 The venue hosted the December 2005 A1 Grand Prix and has been proposed as a Formula One venue.

-Dubai World Central
+Dubai South

-At the heart of Dubai World Central is the Dubai World Central International Airport, the world's largest passenger and cargo hub, ten times larger than Dubai International Airport and Dubai Cargo Village combined.
-World Central is the world's first truly integrated logistics platform, with all transport modes, logistics and value added services, including manufacturing and assembly, in a single bonded and Free Zone environment.
-Dubai World Central (not just the international airport) will have a total of 100,000 parking slots for automobile vehicles for its employees, Dubai residents, tourists and other users.
-This will give the air facility the distinction of having the largest parking facility in the world.
-The former title belonged to West Edmonton Mall's 20,000 parking slot parking lot.
+Dubai South (formerly known as Dubai World Central) is a city that was under construction in Dubai, United Arab Emirates in 2006, planned to be an economic zone to support a number of activities including logistics, aviation, commercial, exhibition, humanitarian, residential and other related businesses around Al Maktoum International Airport with the planned annual capacity of 12 million tonnes of cargo and 160 million passengers.
+The construction area is two times the size of Hong Kong Island.